Spreadcat/ansible-role-taskwarrior/README.md

 taskwarrior_color_set: str
 ```

-* Sets the name of the alternative colorset that taskwarrior will use.
+* Sets the name of the alternative color-set that taskwarrior will use.

 ```yaml
 taskwarrior_config_file_overwrite: bool